Transient myeloproliferative disease: Pathophysiology

 The severity of transient myeloproliferative disease appears to depend on the size of the GATA1 mutant clone.
-It is likely, for example, that the lack of clinical features in silent TAM is a reflection of the small sized of its mutant GATA1 clone.
+It is likely, for example, that the lack of clinical features in silent TAM is a reflection of the small size of its mutant GATA1 clone.

-The liver of TMD-individuals accumulate abnormally high numbers of platelet and to a lesser extent red blood cell precursors.
+The liver of TMD-individuals accumulate abnormally high numbers of platelet and -to a lesser extent- red blood cell precursors.
 The liver, it is suggested, may be the primary site for excessive proliferation of the GATA1 mutant clone(s) of platelet precursor cells, primarily megakaryobllasts and the accumulation of these precursor cells along to red blood cell precursor cells appears to be an important cause of the liver enlargement and dysfunction occurring in TMD.

 TMD is associated with fibrosis (i.e. replacement of normal tissue with fibrous tissue) in the liver.
 This fibrosis may be severe and even life-threatening.
 Based primarily on mouse and isolated human cell studies, this myelofibrosis is thought to result from the excessive accumulation of mutant GATA1-bearing platelet precursor cells in these organs: the precursor cells make and release abnormally large amounts of cytokines (platelet-derived growth factor; transforming growth factor beta 1) which stimulate tissue stromal cells to become fiber-secreting fibroblasts.

+ML-DS (Myeloid leukemia in Down syndrome) features mutations in the cohesin complex, including RAD21, STAG1, SMC3, SMC1A, and the associated factor NIPBL in over half of cases, whereas these mutations are rare in TAM (transient abnormal myelopoiesis).
+Notably, cohesin mutations alter chromatin accessibility at ERG, RUNX1, and GATA transcription factor motifs.